Eurocodes Plus Terms & Conditions of sale

 - 3.3.3 unless a User Subscription is specified to be an institutional login tied to an IP address, it shall maintain a written, up to date list of current Authorised Users and provide such list to BSI within 5 Business Days of BSI's written request; and

-- 3.3.4 it shall permit BSI or BSI's designated auditor to audit the Services in order to as applicable (i) establish the name and password of each Authorised User; or (ii) confirm the extent of the use of the Services where a User Subscription is specified to be an institutional login tied to an IP address, and BSI's data processing facilities to audit compliance with these Terms and Conditions.
+- 3.3.4 it shall permit BSI or BSI's designated auditor to audit the Customer’s use of the Services to ensure only Authorised Users are using the Services at authorised sites.
 Each such audit may be conducted no more than once per quarter, at BSI's expense, and this right shall be exercised with reasonable prior notice, in such a manner as not to substantially interfere with the Customer's normal conduct of business.

 3.4 The Customer shall not:

 - 3.4.1 except as may be allowed by any applicable law which is incapable of exclusion by agreement between the parties and except to the extent expressly permitted under these Terms and Conditions:

 - (a) attempt to copy, scan, modify, duplicate, create derivative works from, frame, mirror, publish, republish, download, license, sell, lease, give, disseminate, assign (directly or indirectly), display, transmit, or distribute all or any portion of the Products and/or Documents (as applicable) in any form or media or by any means; or

 - (b) attempt to de-compile, reverse compile, disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the software; or

 - 3.4.2 access all or any part of the Products and Documents in order to build a product or service which competes with the Services and/or the Documents; or

 - 3.4.3 use the Services to provide services to third parties; or